Tarasa24/Portfolio/README.md

 <center>
 <img align="left" src="https://i.imgur.com/KBzZRUh.png">
 <h1>Portfolio</h1>
-Web portfolio made using Nuxt.js in conjunction with REST api
+Web portfolio made using Nuxt.js in conjunction with REST API and Strapi.
 </center>
 </br>

 ---

 ## General info

-Bi-lingual ssr Vue webapp with added backend functionality of REST api.
+Bi-lingual SSR Vue webapp with added backend functionality of REST API and Strapi CMS.
-App includes features such as aforementioned i18n, pinned github projects fetching and sending emails via the *Contact me* form on behalf of the sender.
+App includes features such as aforementioned i18n, pinned Github projects fetching, as well as displaying its README and sending emails via the _Contact me_ form on behalf of the sender.

-Since this website doubles as a k8s cluster forefront, it also features a login page, authorizing selected users via Github OAuth to acces protected routes.

 ## Technologies